mosip/mosip-infra/deployment/sandbox-v2/docs/mosip_configuration_guide.md

 ## Config server

-Configurations for all modules are specified via property files assumed located in Github repository.
+Configurations for all modules are specified via property files located in Github repository.
 For example, for this sandbox the properties are located at `https://github.com/mosip/mosip-config` within `sandbox` folder.
 You may have your own repository with a folder containing property files.
 The repo may be private.
 Configure the following parameters in `group_vars/all.yml` as below (example):
 ```
 config_repo:
   git_repo_uri: https://github.com/mosip/mosip-config